MariaLundgren/CO-OP-Game-Review/README.md

 As an anonymous user
 -	I want to be able to register to join the community.
 -	I want to be able to see the reviews and titles that others have posted.
--	I want to be able to contact those who made the webpage if I have any questions.
 -	I want to be able to search amongst the posts if I am looking for something specific.

 As a registered user
+- I want to be able to log in to my account.
 -	I want to be able write my own game reviews.
 -	I want to be able to delete my own game reviews.
 -	I want to be able to edit game reviews that I have already posted.